 "Our military is there to ensure Russia's interests in an important region of the world," Putin said during an annual televised phone-in with the Russian public.

 "They will stay there as long as it is beneficial to Russia and to ensure our international obligations.
 We are not planning to withdraw yet," he said.

-At the same time it seeks to consolidate its gains in Syria, Russia has shirked reconstruction costs, and has asked Central Asia countries to foot the bill.
+At the same time it seeks to consolidate its gains in Syria, Russia has shirked reconstruction costs, and has asked Central Asian countries to foot the bill.

 Promises and delays

 "Russia has spent the last two years trying to buy time to implement its plan of controlling large swaths of Syria," said Syrian lawyer Bashir al-Bassam.